This post may contain affiliate links. See our disclosure policy.

 Picking out Your Ingredients

 It can be overwhelming to try and decide what to put on your dessert charcuterie board.
 I would suggest heading to a grocery store with a bulk section.
 That way, you can get a variety of ingredients without having to buy a huge bag of each one.
-Try to choose items with different sizes, textures, colors, shapes, and tastes.
+Try to choose items with different sizes, textures, colors, shapes, and flavor.
+You want a little bit of everything – sweet, salty, crunch, creamy, chocolate, fruit, etc.

 - 10 ounces hot fudge sauce recipe here